Change management. Fun stuff.

 In systems theory the ability to replace stock is neither easy nor fast, be it the stock of cod in the over-fished, Grand Banks or the stock of knowledge needed to replace accumulated FORTRAN programming expertise with Dart programming.

 A whole industry has grown to help change, as well as books, PhDs, dissertations, studies on motivation, on visioning, on facilitation, on design, on planning, on communicating change.

 On hope: the hope the change you need becomes the change indeed.

-Our forefathers, once mastering standing on two legs, had a bit of a different environment: change … or die.
-You could not put your head in the sand and hope change would go away.
+Our forefathers, once standing upright on two legs was mastered, had a bit of a different environment: change … or die.
+They could not put their head in the sand and hope change would go away.

 Inquiries into problems will find problems.

 Inquiries into what is working or what is best shines a light onto what works and possibilities of how it could work.